Creates a dialog with predefined implementations of OK and Cancel buttons and a programmer-specified pane in a layout with the buttons.

 no-button

-means continue but return nil
+means continue but return nil, and the

 cancel-button